-Norwegian Rangers also gather and transmit intelligence for multiple-launch rocket system target acquisition and have a forward-air-controller (FAC) capability to call in airstrikes.
-All-terrain vehicles, snowmobiles, fast patrol boats, and airdrops are means of insertion.
+The Norwegian Rangers also gather and transmit intelligence for multiple-launch rocket system target acquisition and can call in airstrikes as a forward-air-controller (FAC).
+They utilize a variety of means for insertion, including all-terrain vehicles, snowmobiles, fast patrol boats, and airdrops.

 Training and selection

-Marinejegerkommandoen has participated in a number of international operations so far.
-They actively took part in Operation Enduring Freedom in Afghanistan.
-MJK’s contribution in Afghanistan has largely been kept secret, but from what little information is available, its missions have included DA (direct action), Forward Air Control (FAC) and SR (Special Surveillance and Reconnaissance), and cooperating with other coalition forces in the fight against the Taliban and Al-Qaeda.
+The Marinejegerkommandoen has participated in several international operations throughout its history.
+They actively participated in Operation Enduring Freedom in Afghanistan, where their contributions have largely been kept secret.
+However, from the limited information available, it is known that their missions have included direct action (DA), Forward Air Control (FAC), and Special Surveillance and Reconnaissance (SR), as well as cooperating with other coalition forces in the fight against the Taliban and Al-Qaeda.

-Although it is officially denied, Norwegian Special Forces were reported to have worked with Kosovo Liberation Army (UCK) forces to conduct intensive surveillance of Serbian forces’ movements and positions 2 days prior to NATO’s entry into Kosovo.
+Although it is officially denied, it is reported that Norwegian Special Forces worked with the Kosovo Liberation Army (UCK) to conduct intensive surveillance of Serbian forces’ movements and positions 2 days before NATO’s entry into Kosovo.

-As with the most Special Operations Forces, the mission’s details of Marinejegerkommandoen are classified.
+As with most Special Operations Forces, the mission’s details of the unit are classified.

 The MarineJegerKommandoen motto: “Prepare for tomorrow’s threats, today”

-William H. McRaven, then commander of Joint Special Operations Command (JSOC), said in 2007 that he regarded the Special Operations Forces of Norway to be among the top special operations forces in the world.
-McRaven was a mastermind behind the Operation Neptune Spear.
+In 2007, William H. McRaven, then the commander of the Joint Special Operations Command (JSOC), stated that he considered the special operations forces of Norway to be among the top special operations forces in the world.
+McRaven was instrumental in the planning and execution of Operation Neptune Spear.